w3f/polkadot-wiki/docs/general/polkadot-vault.md

 you the create, manage and restore accounts.
 It also allows you to sign [extrinsics](../learn/learn-extrinsics.md) via a system of QR codes.

+## Vault vs. Ledger

+The Polkadot Vault and [Ledger](./ledger.md) are both cold storage solutions in a sense that private keys of accounts created on the Vault App or Ledger are not stored on your computer or more in general on a device that has internet connection.

+> Comparison table

 ## Create and Import Accounts

-You can import a signer account into the Polkadot-JS Browser Extension (recommended) or directly into the Polkadot-JS UI.
+You can import a Vault account into the Polkadot-JS Browser Extension (recommended) or directly into the Polkadot-JS UI.
 See the instructions in [this video tutorial](https://youtu.be/hgv1R9mPEXw) to learn more about creating and importing Vault accounts.

 ## Signing Extrinsics